-I illustrated this post with covers of books written by women; I have reviewed all of these books on my blog, so I’ll include those links also.
-Please note these are affiliate links, so if you do happen to use them for a purchase you will help me fund this blog.
+I illustrated this post with links to posts I’ve written about women.
+Please note these usually include affiliate links, so if you do happen to use them for a purchase you will help me fund this blog.

 Relieving the pain of endometriosis

 Women with endometriosis can suffer infertility, heavy menstrual bleeding, painful periods, and pelvic pain unrelated to their periods.
 In endometriosis, uterine tissue grows outside the uterus; laparoscopy, an invasive procedure us used to diagnose it.
 Treatment depends on the goal, whether pregnancy, pain relief, or both.
 Short of surgery, hormonal therapy has been the mainstay of treatment.